mrsonne/hubit/README.md

 Compatible with: __Python 2.7-3.7__.

 ## Motivation
 It seems not uncommon that an ecosystem of stand-alone tools exists within a company or department.
 These tools may be developped by experts in different teams using different programming laguages and using different input/output formats.
-Nethertheless, which rely on the results from other tools in the ecosystem but.
+Neverthetheless, the tools often depend on the results provided by other tools in the ecosystem leading to undesired data transfer.

 ## Terminology